-3.1.
-GENERAL PROVISIONS CATEGORIES
+3.1 GENERAL PROVISIONS

-- a.
-Practitioners shall be assigned to one of the following The categories of on the Medical\ or AHP Sstaffs: shall be Active, Provisional Active, Associate, Provisional Associate, and or Courtesy-Staff.
-AHP Staff shall be similarly assigned. - b.
-Each practitioner shall be assigned to a Medical or AHP Staff\staff\category based upon the criteria contained in these Bylaws\-and the Credentialing and Privileging.
-Supplemental Attachments, as well as the rules and regulations and all other policies of the Medical Staff.
-Each time membership is granted or renewed, their staff category shall be assessed to determine whether the applicant meets the staff category qualifications. - c.
-The prerogatives and responsibilities of each membership category are general in nature and may be subject to limitation by special conditions attached to a particular individual membership or by action of other sections of these bylaws, rules and regulations or Supplemental Attachments. - d.
-The members of each Medical or AHP Staff staff category shall carry out the duties defined in the Bylaws, Supplemental Attachments, Rules and Regulations, and all policies of the Medical Staffsupplemental attachment. - e.
-Action may be initiated by any member to change the Medical or AHP Staff staff category of a member or terminate the membership of any member who fails to meet the qualifications or fulfill the duties described in these Bylaws, Rules and Regulations and sSupplemental aAttachments.
+- 3.1.1 Practitioners shall be assigned to one of the following categories on the Medical or AHP staffs: Active, Provisional Active, Associate, Provisional Associate, Telemedicine or Courtesy. - 3.1.2 Each practitioner shall be assigned to a Medical or AHP staff category based upon the criteria contained in these Bylaws and the Supplemental Attachments, as well as the rules and regulations and all other policies of the Medical Staff.
+Each time membership is granted or renewed, their staff category shall be assessed to determine whether the applicant meets the staff category qualifications. - 3.1.3 The prerogatives and responsibilities of each membership category are general in nature and may be subject to limitation by special conditions attached to a particular individual membership or by action of other sections of these bylaws, rules and regulations or Supplemental Attachments. - 3.1.4 The members of each Medical or AHP staff category shall carry out the duties defined in the Bylaws, Supplemental Attachments, Rules and Regulations, and all policies of the Medical Staff. - 3.1.5 Action may be initiated to change the staff category of a member or terminate the membership of any member who fails to meet the qualifications or fulfill the duties described in these Bylaws, Rules and Regulations and Supplemental Attachments. - 3.1.6 Changes in staff category, clinical privileges or membership shall not be grounds for a hearing, unless required by law.